-Exams (30% of total grade)
+Tests (39% of total grade)

-Three timed (60 minutes) open-book, open-note exams will be administered online through Carmen during the semester.
-Each exam will consist of 30-40 multiple choice/true false questions.
-Exams may be taken only once.
-You may NOT consult or work with another person on your exams.
+Three open-book, open-note tests will be administered online through Carmen during the semester.
+Each test will consist of 30-40 multiple choice/true false questions.
+Tests may be taken only once.
+You may NOT consult or work with another person on your tests.

-Career Research Assignment (30% of total grade)
+Career Research Assignment (21% of total grade)